simon-frankau/teensy_simm/README.md

 If this model works, plotting the inverse CDF against log time should give a nice, straight graph for each temperature.
-I did this for the data I gathered in [this sheet](https://docs.google.com/spreadsheets/d/17J4vXwe0mxszkWyo406M8UlAduA3VVvJ1ZQwqvPf7Q4/edit#gid=1629776164), and got some pretty straight lines.
+I did this for the data I gathered in the "Decay Rates" tab of [this sheet](https://docs.google.com/spreadsheets/d/17J4vXwe0mxszkWyo406M8UlAduA3VVvJ1ZQwqvPf7Q4/edit#gid=1629776164), and got some pretty straight lines.
 Hurrah!

-To be honest, though, it's hardly conclusive.
+To be honest, though, based on this data, it's hardly conclusive.
 (Boo.)
 Plotting inverse normal distribution against (non-log) time looks like a slightly better fit, and simply plotting log fraction decayed vs. time is a pretty good fit.
 I'm trying to fit a distribution against the very tail of the distribution - most of the points are at least 3 standard deviations from the mean.
 That's not good.

-Having confidence in the model, let alone trying to fit parameters, seems extremely foolish given the data I've collected.
+Having confidence in the model, let alone trying to fit parameters, seems extremely foolish given the data I'd collected.
 Moreover, we know there's a strong temperature effect, but that data also looks extremely dodgy to extrapolate.
 One slide deck from a researcher suggested the decay rate was proportional to *T^4*, which makes the curve very steep, but with my equipment going beyond 40 degrees is tough.

+## Modeling decay rates #2

+In order to have a better go at validating the model (unscientifically), I collected more data.
+Not wanting to set up a thermostatic environment again, and wanting to take limited time, I only did so at room temperature, but I extended the delays supported up to 2896 seconds, finding the decay fraction for delays of powers of sqrt(2) seconds.

+For this run, the raw data is in `results/res_20_ext.txt`, and the processed data is in `processed_results/res_20_ext.cs`.
+The data was then copied into the "Extended decay rates" tab of the sheet.

+Plotting raw decay fraction versus write-to-read delay gives a nice sigmoid curve that suggests something normal-like for the underlying distribution.
+I took the inverse normal distribution of the decay fractions, and plotted it against linear time and log time, to get an idea of whether a normal or a log-normal distribution works better.
+I really wanted to see a nice linear region around the centre of the distribution (0 standard deviations), where the data is least noisy (a few bits more or less decaying won't change the standard deviation numbers much), and fraction vs. log time looks pretty linear in that region, certainly better than the linear-time plot.
+I feel my model, using log normal, is validated!
+(I told you, didn't I, that this isn't very scientific?!)

+However, for the shorter time scale, and only a few bit decays, the linear trend clearly doesn't extrapolate.
+I *could* put this down to just a bit of noisiness - just a few bits difference (I estimate roughly 10 out of 32k) would make the whole chart linear.
+However, this feels like cheating.
+What I suspect is that, in the long tail, there's something that means there's a few more weak bits than you'd otherwise expect.

+These fat tails mean the model I'm producing shouldn't be used for deciding refresh rates.
+If you want to avoid unexpected single bit flips across the whole of your memory, you need to understand the fatness of the tails, and be very conservative.

+For this exercise, I want to characterise the average cell (Why?
+No practical reason, it's more to just demystify their behaviour.
+If I use DRAM I'll be following the same refresh cycle as everyone else!).
+In the sheet, I've done a linear regression on the region around the median, and found the modal/median decay time to be 3 minutes, with 99.7% of cells (3 standard deviations) between 1.0 and 8.5 minutes.
+Not bad when the documented max refresh time for a cell is something like 128ms.
+Admittedly this is at room temperature, and decays happen much faster at the temperatures running computers tend to see.

 ## Simplified changelog